trustai-seminar/trustai-seminar.github.io/index.md

 ### Sponsor

-This seminar is proudly sponsored by the [AI Tennessee Initiative](https://research.utk.edu/oried/research-innovation-initiatives/ai-tennessee-initiative/).
+This seminar series is a part of the AI TENNessee Distinguished Seminar Series, proudly sponsored by the [AI Tennessee Initiative](https://research.utk.edu/oried/research-innovation-initiatives/ai-tennessee-initiative/).

 ### Contact